Michael97/StackBasedMenuSystem/README.md

   - Use the Menu Creation GUI for creating menus, ensuring to select Add to `Menu Initialiser for integration`.
 This will ensure that you have added the newly created menu to the `MenuInitaliser.cs` class.
   - Click Fix References after creating menus for `consistent references`.
 This will iterate through all menus under `Assets/Scripts/MenuStackSystem/Menus` and link them to the references within `MenuInitaliser.prefab`.
 - **Do Not**:
-  - Avoid creating menus manually without using `Generate Scripts` and `Generate Prefabs` in the Setup Window beforehand.
+  - Create menus manually or through the Menu Creation window without using `Generate Scripts` and `Generate Prefabs` in the Setup Window beforehand.
 - **Troubleshooting**:
   - If encountering errors, attempt to regenerate scripts and prefabs through the Setup Window.